Fabiano Marques

 I developed a typeface based on the apex of the RCA Battersea South.
 The prominent apex of the building reads like my initials, FM.
 From there, I derived the other characters.

-Medium:
+Medium: typeface

-Sculpture Is Tool
+Sculpture is Tool

 Stand upright, freeing the hands from walking